-USB keeps disconnecting?
-You’re certainly not the only one.
-But don’t worry, it’s actually quite easy to fix…
+USB keeps disconnecting on your computer?
+Don’t worry, it’s actually quite easy to fix…

 Fixes For USB Keeps Disconnecting

 Here’re 4 fixes that have helped other users resolve the problem.
 Just work your way down the list until you find the one that works for you.